Register of New Zealand

 w Jessie nee Robertson b (?) m 1850 d 1862

-He was educ at St Andrews University; with others he purchased the 'Edinburgh Witness' newspaper.
+He was educated at St Andrews University; with others he purchased the 'Edinburgh Witness' newspaper.

 The Senate expelled him for campaigning (in his paper) for the election of a Rector in opposition to the